 We provide a base salary to attract and retain executive officers and compensate them for their services during the year.
 Base salary levels are designed to be competitive with peer companies, while taking into account individual experience, performance and accomplishments.
+Each of our officers have extensive experience in their current positions.

 Merit-based increases to salaries of named executive officers are generally based on the committee's assessment of the individual's performance and are consistent with merit-based increases for the overall salaried employee population.
-During 2021, base salaries were increased by approximately 3% for each named executive officer.
-For 2021, Mr. Kowlzan received a temporary salary increase of \$75,000 to compensate him for travel and other expenses resulting from the pandemic.
+During 2022, base salaries were increased by approximately 3% for each named executive officer.
+For 2021 only, Mr. Kowlzan received a temporary salary increase of \$75,000 to compensate him for travel and other expenses resulting from the pandemic, which was not provided during 2022.